jxqiu77/jxqiu77.github.io/index.md

 ## 😀 About Me

 Hi! 👋
-I am currently a Postdoctoral Fellow in the [Department of Mathematics](https://hkumath.hku.hk/web/index.php) at the University of Hong Kong, where I am mentored by Dr. [Zhigang Bao](https://sites.google.com/view/zhigangbaohomepage/).
+I am currently a Postdoctoral Fellow in the [Department of Mathematics](https://hkumath.hku.hk/web/index.php) at the University of Hong Kong, where I am mentored by [Zhigang Bao](https://sites.google.com/view/zhigangbaohomepage/).

 ## 🧐 Research Interests